tsnl/qy/doc/rambles-pt5-next_steps.md

             -   supporting more platforms/backends, simplifying the build process and allowing for interpreters
                 -   e.g. lowered backends like LLVM IR and C
                 -   e.g. optimizations for specific standard library features like Python execution

+-   FIXME:
+    -   (x) linking contexts between files in a package does not work, even with 'seeding' pass; needs to be done in a different order.
+    -   ConstructorExp does not type correctly in conjunction with function invocation
+    -   look for any more 'NotImplemented' stubs or areas that can be cleaned up
+        -   e.g. detecting duplicated file paths in project files
+    -   implement 'namespaces'
+        -   maybe packages should be 'mapped' into their own namespace?
+    -   implement C++ interop
+        -   treat C++ code as another form of Qy source code